no-go/NotifyRelay/Readme.md

 ## Bugs, Todos

-- utf8 not working
 - missing limit to store with `notify_store` and putting verification
 - password is compiled in notify_get code
-- DONE: missing a timestamp
-- DONE: better handling, if no access to the internet exists (notify_get)

 ## License